Tim Bozon: Personal life

 Bozon's father Philippe, was the first French-born and -raised player in the NHL, and spent parts of four seasons with the St. Louis Blues between 1991 until 1994.
 Philippe returned to Europe in 1994, and played for teams in France, Germany and Switzerland.
 He participated in four Olympics for France and became a coach after his playing career ended; in recognition of his international play, he was inducted into the International Ice Hockey Federation (IIHF) Hall of Fame in 2008.

 Bozon was raised in Lugano, Switzerland, along with his older sister Allison (b.
-1992) and younger brother Kevin (b.
+1992) and younger brother Kévin (b.
 1995).
 His mother, Hélène Barbier, was an alpine skier.
 Bozon's grandfather, Alain, also played hockey, and captained the French national team in the 1960s and was inducted into the French Ice Hockey Hall of Fame in 2012.
 Aside from English, Bozon speaks French, Italian and German.

 On March 1, 2014, the day after a game against the Saskatoon Blades, Bozon was admitted to Royal University Hospital in Saskatoon, Saskatchewan, where he was diagnosed with Neisseria meningitidis.
 He spent four weeks in hospital, some of it in a medically induced coma, before being released on March 28, 2014.